 Hit the Ground Running

 We've all seen them - those newly arrived expats - fresh off the boat (or most likely the plane)!
-The overwhelming sensory flood newcomers feel during their first weeks in Indonesia is topped off by the challenge of the enormous task ahead of them - getting settled into their new lives in Indonesia.
+The overwhelming sensory flood newcomers feel during their first weeks in Indonesia is topped off by the challenge of the enormous task ahead of them - getting settled into their new life in Indonesia.

 What do all expat family members have in common?
 The need to Hit the Ground Running!
 Here's a list of 11 things newly arrived expat families can do, either during a familiarization trip* (also known as 'look-see') to Jakarta prior to the move, or during the first weeks in Jakarta.
 Don't stay at home bemoaning the foreign-ness of it all - get out there and dive into the challenge!

 A familiarization trip provides expats intending to reside in Indonesia the opportunity to explore alternatives for housing and schooling as well as to better acquaint themselves with the living conditions, lifestyle and the availability of local services and goods.
-With the knowledge gained future residents can return home and be better prepared to plan the move before they actually start packing.
+With the knowledge gained from this trip, future residents can return home and be better prepared to plan the move before they actually start packing.

 Ask the agent to share local knowledge such as where the nearest mosque is located as the times and volume of the call to prayer may disturb you.
 Ask if they are aware of flooding in the area or on access roads to the area as well as if there is major construction planned or underway as this will severely effect traffic.